 Dress Code

-Each player is expected to have reasonable knowledge of the game of golf before they purchase a green fee ticket for the regulation course.
-This reasonable knowledge may have been acquired through formal instructional programs; time spent practicing at a driving range or having played golf at a Par 3 or executive type course.
+Each player is expected to have reasonable knowledge of the game of golf before they purchase a green fee for the regulation course.
+This reasonable knowledge may have been acquired through formal instruction, time spent practicing at a driving range or having played golf at a Par 3 or executive type course.

 Each player is responsible to play the game of golf safely.
 Players should be knowledgeable about their own ability or lack of ability so as not to hit into other golfers on the golf course.
 Golfers are responsible to ensure that their intended or possible landing zone is free and clear of other golfers prior to hitting their shots.

-All players must be able to present a green fee ticket when it is requested on the course.
-In order to receive a patron discount, the patron card must be presented with each transaction.
+All players must be able to present a receipt when it is requested on the course.

 Practicing is prohibited on the golf course.